Kuureki/Goddess/README.md

 - 💖 **Prettier** - Opinionated Code Formatter
 - 😁 **Shadcn** - Beautifully designed components that you can copy and paste into your apps.

+---

-## 🚀 Getting started
+## 🚀 Getting Started

+[ ] Add getting started guide

+---

 ## 🤝 Contributing

+We welcome contributions to Goddess!
+To contribute:

-1. Fork this repository;
+1. Fork this repository.
-2. Create your branch: `git checkout -b my-new-feature`;
+2. Create your feature branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -m 'Add some feature'`;
+3. Commit your changes: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin my-new-feature`.

 **After your pull request is merged**, you can safely delete your branch.

+---

 ## 📝 License